masc-ucsc/docs/docs/pyrope/02-basics.md

-A Pyrope std library could provide a better interface in the future like `a.to_i()`, but fields that start with double underscore are reserved to interact with the LiveHD compiler or call the C++ provided library.
+A Pyrope std library could provide a better interface in the future like `a.to_i()`, but fields that start with double underscore are reserved to interact with the compiler or call the C++ provided library.

 ### Unique identifiers

 When an identifier uses an all upper case (E.g: `ALL_CAPS`).
-Pyrope assigns a unique identifer for each upper case constant.
+Pyrope assigns a unique identifier for each upper case constant.
 The value is unique and not visible, but it can be used to index tuples or to compare equality.
 The identifier scope is the whole Pyrope file.